povly/vite-plugin-pug/README.md

 ## Contribution
-If it doesn't match with your setup please [start a new discussion](https://github.com/povly/vite-plugin-pug/discussions/new/choose) about it, I'm interested to see other workflows.
+Thank you for contributing in the project.
 If something is simply not working, please [raise an issue](https://github.com/povly/vite-plugin-pug/issues).
 PRs certainly welcome! (.❛ ᴗ ❛.)